-The Herb garden is located in the middle of the gardens and is full of interesting herbs each with their unique uses.
-The Herb garden is decorated with a large Obelisk placed it the middle of the centre garden.
+The Herb Garden is located in the middle of the gardens and is full of interesting herbs, each with their unique uses.
+The Herb Garden is decorated with a large obelisk placed in the middle of the centre garden.

 The leaves are 30 times sweeter than sugar, and contain no calories.

 The leaves of the pineapple sage are pineapple flavoured.
 Use as normal sage to give a different taste.